jeffreysorgen/golf-club-sensors/implementation.md

 When the device is attached perpendicular to the stick as shown, then the Y axis is going to determine its orientation.
 Some combination of coordinates might need to be calculated with advanced math for _gravity=zero._
 But at this stage of development it probably in not necessary.

+#### Notes:

 First, understand the orientation of the device.
 Then, make the device only identify the change in state so it can **beep**.
+After two minutes, state changes to Timeout state, and halts sensors to listen for Ready state.
+(For energy conservation.)

-#### Figuring out the sensors:
+#### Why the Accelerometer?
 _I need one reading - knowing the orientation of the device.
-So depending on which way the device is attached to the golf club head, one of either x, y, or z will only be positive or negative.
-And since Accelerometer +/- Z axis is up/down, then this is the sensor to use.
+Since the Accelerometer +/- Z axis is up/down, then this is the sensor to use.
+Depending on how the device is attached, it's one of the three axes.
+It's mounted flat and perpendicular and 'long way' to the stick so the axis changes to the Y-axis.
 The axis is only "opposite" when the club handle is pointing down.
-So when the handle is upright, the club is in play.
+When the handle is upright, the club is in play and the sensor is in Ready state._
-This is when the system needs to switch on and start measuring stuff._

-Depending on how the device is attached, it's one of the three axes.

-#### In the sketch:
-Be sure to set a timeout for when the club has been Resting for more than two minutes.
-It will avoid the occasional 'negative' axis reading.

-### This experiment needs to move to the next step.
-- How to identify that Z is positive or negative.
-- How to separate out that parameter
-- How to modify sketch to say "Ready" or "Resting" depending that reading